15 Best Merida Mexico Beaches in the Yucatan Peninsula

 Where is Merida Mexico located?

-Merida is the capital of Yucatan state, one of the three states that make up the Yucatan Peninsuala, which is in southeast Mexico.
+Merida is the capital of Yucatan state, one of the three states that make up the Yucatan Peninsula.
+The Yucatan Peninsula is located in southeast Mexico.

-Contrary to what some think, Merida is not a beachfront city!
-It’s about 30 miles (48 km) inland from the nearest beach in Progreso, Mexico.
+Contrary to what some think, Merida is NOT a beachfront city!
+Merida to beach distance is about 30 miles (48 km) inland from the nearest beach in Progreso, Mexico.

 🗺 Merida Mexico Map